microsoft/promptflow/examples/flows/standard/conditional-flow-for-switch/README.md

 - The `classify_with_llm` node analyzes user intent based on input query and provides one of the following results: "product_recommendation," "order_search," or "product_info".
 - The `class_check` node generates the correctly formatted user intent.
-- The `product_recommendation`, `order_search`, and `product_information` nodes are configured with activate config and are only executed when the output from `class_check` meets the specified conditions.
+- The `product_recommendation`, `order_search`, and `product_info` nodes are configured with activate config and are only executed when the output from `class_check` meets the specified conditions.
 - The `generate_response` node generates user-facing output.

-For example, as the shown below, the input query is "When will my order be shipped" and the LLM node classifies the user intent as "order_search", resulting in both the `product_information` and `product_recommendation` nodes being bypassed and only the `order_search` node being executed, and then generating the outputs.
+For example, as the shown below, the input query is "When will my order be shipped" and the LLM node classifies the user intent as "order_search", resulting in both the `product_info` and `product_recommendation` nodes being bypassed and only the `order_search` node being executed, and then generating the outputs.

 ![conditional_flow_for_switch](conditional_flow_for_switch.png)